 The Acer Predator XB273K is our favorite monitor for gaming in 4K at the premium 144Hz refresh rate.
 During fast-paced games with settings maxed, there was no blur.
 G-Sync worked successfully--with both standard and HDR content-- to fight screen tearing when paired with an Nvidia graphics card.
 The monitor kept up well with other 144Hz displays during our testing and even beat the Asus ROG Swift PG27UQ and Acer Predator X27 when it came to input lag.

 Of course, Image quality is also important.
 The Predator delivers with pro-level color accuracy.
 Again, HDR doesn't look as good as it does on the Asus ROG Swift PG27UQ or Acer Predator X27 because those two display pack FALD backlights.
-But we consider the Predator XB273K the next best thing, plus it’s about $600 - $650 cheaper.
+But we consider the Predator XB273K the next best thing.
+Plus, you can sometimes find it for about $1,200 less than those displays.

 There was no ghosting when we gamed on the VG289Q, and overdrive successfully helped eliminate motion blur.
 SDR titles looked extra colorful, but there was hardly any improvement when moving over to HDR games.

-With the VG289Q priced so cheaply, it’s not surprising that its refresh rate is limited to just 60 Hz (FreeSync works down to 48 Hz).
-Hardcore gamers will want more Hz, but casual players can get by with fast-paced scenes showing sufficient detail and great pixel density.
+With the VG289Q priced so low, it’s not surprising that its refresh rate is limited to just 60 Hz (FreeSync works down to 48 Hz).
+Hardcore gamers will want more Hz, but casual players can make due with fast-paced scenes showing sufficient detail and great pixel density.

 The Asus ROG Swift PG27UQ is the best 4K gaming monitor for enjoying HDR.
 When it comes to mouthwatering HDR delivery, nothing can beat a full-array WLED backlight with zone dimming.
 We were able to tell the difference in HDR games, like Call of Duty: WWII, through detailed shadows, brilliant highlights and realistic-looking textures.